 Maybe you could put it in the recipe notes too?

-This recipe is amazing!
+2. This Cuban black bean recipe is just amazing!
 My husband doesn’t like beans and he couldn’t resist giving them a try.
 The house smelled heavenly as they cooked.
 It’s a lot for 2 people so, I froze individual portions to enjoy for lunch later.
-Thanks!
+Thanks for a great recipe!

-I used Four cans of organic black beans, and adjusted the tomato paste to 3 tbls.
+3. Perfect Cuban black beans!
+I used 4 cans of organic black beans, and adjusted the tomato paste to 3 tbls.
 I also increase the other spices.
 I never use table salt, but instead, Himalayan pink sea salt.
 It’s full of minerals and good stuff for your well-being.
 I have cooked many of the recipes on this sight, and I almost never have to do any adjustments.
 The recipes on this sight are absolutely wonderful and spot on.
 I feel so blessed to have come across this website.
 I cook almost exclusively from this wonderful menagerie of flavors and goodness!

 Ps – last night my oldest told me